Is Self-Reflection Hurting You?

-Pensive woman looking off into space; her left hand on her face.
+Woman looking pensive; left hand on her left cheek.
 Credit: TImur Weber, Pexels

-His title comes from a recent podcast interview with billionaire investor Marc Andreessen during which he said that he has “zero” introspection.
-“I’ve found people who dwell in the past get stuck in the past.
-It’s a real problem,” he told podcaster David Senra.
+The title comes from a recent podcast interview with billionaire investor Marc Andreessen during which he said that he has --and seeks to have -- “zero” introspection.
+“I’ve found that people who dwell in the past get stuck in the past.
+It’s a real problem,” he told host David Senra.

 A humanist, Brooks strongly objects to the idea that a well-lived life is possible without self-knowledge.
 But he admits that not all introspection is helpful.